Blendify/blender-manual/blender_docs/manual/game_engine/python_api/videotexture.rst

    matID = bge.texture.materialID(gameobj, "MAmat.001")

-GLSL material can have more than 1 texture channel, identify the texture by the texture slot where it is defined, here 2
+GLSL material can have more than one texture channel, identify the texture by the texture slot where it is defined, here 2

 .. code-block:: python